 And I will pour out on the house of David and the inhabitants of Jerusalem a spirit of grace and pleas for mercy, so that, when they look on me, on him whom they have pierced, they shall mourn for him, as one mourns for an only child, and weep bitterly over him, as one weeps over a firstborn.
 (Zechariah 12:10, ESV)

-The Hebrew phrase wrqd rva ta et asher dakru means “whom they have pierced”.
+The Hebrew phrase et asher daqru means “whom they have pierced”.
 It refers to Israel mourning as they look upon one they wounded.
 The verb refers to piercing and running through with a sharp weapon.
 The passage describes the arrival of the Messiah to rein on David’s throne.
 The response of the nation is sorrow and repentance when they see that he was pierced.

 Rabbinic literature also acknowledged that the Messiah would be killed before the Messianic era, however separated the personages into two separate figures.
 Interpreters described the first prophetic figure who will be killed as Messiah ben Joseph, and the second prophetic figure who will reign as Messiah ben David.
-The Jerusalem Talmud says, “And the land shall mourn, every family apart (Zech 12:12)…One said ‘This is the mourning over the Messiah’” (Y Sukkot 55b).
-The Babylonian Talmud says, “And the land shall mourn (Zech.
-12:12) What is the reason of the mourning…R. Dosa says…”over the Messiah who will be slain”(B Sukkot 52a).
+The Babylonian Talmud says, “And the land shall mourn, every family apart (Zech 12:12)…One said ‘This is the mourning over the Messiah’” (b.
+Sukkot 52a).
+It also says, “And the land shall mourn (Zech.
+12:12) What is the reason of the mourning…R. Dosa says…”over the Messiah who will be slain”(b.
+Sukkot 52a).
 One medieval commentator wrote, “When Messiah ben Joseph is killed his body will remain cast out [on the streets of Jerusalem] for forty days…until Messiah ben David comes and brings him back to life…and then Messiah ben David…will [reign] in safety and peace for many days” (Hai Gaon).

 From this discussion, it is clear that the traditional Jewish view, that the Messiah will come once and establish peace on earth, restore the throne of King David, and found a Messianic kingdom is only half of the narrative.
 This view disregards greater mission of the Messiah: to establish peace between the human race and God.
 That peace had to be established first through the Messiah’s atoning death for sin.
 That first mission was described in Isaiah 53 and Zechariah 12:10.
 It was understood in Second Temple Judaism, by the Qumran community, and even within rabbinic Jewish texts.